National Scout jamboree (Scouting America): Organization

-Like the Boy Scouts of America's national organization, the jamboree were originally divided into regions—Western, Central, Southern, and Northeast.
+Like the Boy Scouts of America's national organization, the National Jamborees were originally divided into regions—Western, Central, Southern, and Northeast.
 Each region was made up of five to six subcamps, with twenty in all.
 Each subcamp has its own latrines, shower facilities, food commissaries.
 Each subcamp contains a number of troops, identified by a three or four digit number depending on the location of the subcamp within the encampment.

 The 2005 National Scout Jamboree had 20 subcamps, identified by number and named after famous explorers (e.g. Robert Ballard, Steve Fossett, Joe Kittinger, and Will Steger.)

-Effective with the 2013 Jamboree, subcamps are not operated by the regions, but by sub camps that contain contingents from different parts of the country.
-Separate subcamps are also maintained for adult staff and co-ed Venturers and international contingents.
+Effective with the 2013 National Jamboree, subcamps are not operated by the regions, but by sub camps that contain contingents from different parts of the country.
+Separate subcamps are also maintained for adult staff, Venturers, and international contingents.

-National jamborees are now traditionally held two years after a World Jamboree.
-2010 was a slight aberration in the schedule (which resumed in 2013) due to the 100th anniversary of BSA.

-Troops and contingents
+Troops and Contingents

-Attending the jamboree is an intensive and expensive process.
-Considering the logistics of having thousands of youth and their leaders concentrated in one area at one time, the Jamboree Division of the National Council coordinates the entire jamboree process.
-A normal Boy Scout troop cannot petition to attend the jamboree as participants, instead, the local council establishes a jamboree committee which is charged with promoting and facilitating the experience to their members.
-Local council committees typically have volunteer members responsible for finance, fundraising, training, recruitment, transportation, touring while en route to the jamboree site, and other functions where appropriate.
+Attending the National Jamboree is an intensive and expensive process.
+Considering the logistics of having thousands of youth and their leaders concentrated in one area at one time, the National Council coordinates the entire National Jamboree process.
+A normal troop or crew cannot petition to attend the Jamboree as participants, instead, the local council establishes a National Jamboree committee which is charged with promoting and facilitating the experience to their members.
+Local council committees typically have volunteer members responsible for finance, fundraising, training, recruitment, transportation, touring while en route to the Jamboree site, and other functions where appropriate.

+To attend the National Jamboree, a Scout must be a currently registered member of Scouting America in a Scouts BSA troop, Venturing Crew, or Sea Scout Ship.
+If attending as a member of Scouts BSA, a Scout must be at least 12 years of age and no older than 17 years of age.
+If attending as a member of a Venturing Crew or Sea Scout Ship, a Scout must be at least 13 years old and have completed the eighth grade or is age 14 and not yet 21 years of age.

+To attend the National Jamboree as a contingent adult leader, an adult must be a currently registered member of Scouting America and no less than 21 years of age.

-Youth members sign up for the jamboree through an application process to the local council, who then places each boy into the jamboree troop.
-Large councils are granted multiple jamboree troops.
-Each troop comprises four adults (a Scoutmaster, and three assistant Scoutmasters) and 36 youth in four traditional patrols of eight boys each, plus a leadership corps of four older boys (senior patrol leader, assistant senior patrol leader, quartermaster, and scribe).
-Scouts must be at least 12 years old on the first day of the jamboree and at least First Class Scouts.
-After being assigned a jamboree troop, members are given their troop numbers, a participant's patch for wear on the Scout's field uniform, and the council's Jamboree Shoulder Patch.
-Training and preparation for the jamboree often begins more than a year before the actual jamboree begins.
-Most troops require the adult leaders to obtain Basic Scoutmaster training, and some require Wood Badge, an intensive management training course offered by the BSA.
-Additionally, the Scoutmaster and one assistant Scoutmaster must be over 21, and another assistant Scoutmaster must be between 18 and 21 throughout the jamboree.
-The final assistant Scoutmaster may be any age over 18.
+Youth members sign up for the National Jamboree through an application process and each Scout is assigned to a National Jamboree troop.
+Large councils are granted multiple National Jamboree troops.
+After being assigned a National Jamboree troop, members are given their troop numbers, a participant's patch for wear on the Scout's field uniform, and the council's National Jamboree shoulder patch.
+Training and preparation for the National Jamboree often begins more than a year before the actual National Jamboree begins.